-This representation letter is provided in connection with your audit of the financial statements of the business-type activities, each major fund and the aggregate remaining fund information of Great Lakes Water Authority (the "Authority"), as of and for the year ended June 30, 2016, and the related notes to the financial statements, for the purpose of expressing opinions on whether the basic financial statements present fairly, in all material respects, the financial position, results of operations, and cash flows of the Authority in conformity with accounting principles generally accepted for governments in the United States of America (U.S. GAAP).
+This representation letter is provided in connection with your audit of the financial statements of the business-type activities and each major fund of the Great Lakes Water Authority (the "Authority"), as of and for the year ended June 30, 2018, and the related notes to the financial statements, for the purpose of expressing opinions on whether the basic financial statements present fairly, in all material respects, the financial position, results of operations, and cash flows of the Authority in conformity with accounting principles generally accepted for governments in the United States of America (U.S. GAAP).